Curvature fluctuations of fluid vesicles reveal hydrodynamic dissipation within the bilayer: Flickering spectroscopy: theoretical basis

 where $\Gamma^{(b)}_k$ is the ZG relaxation rate (possibly with $\tilde\kappa$ replacing $\kappa$ \cite{Watson:2011}), and the new, membrane viscosity controlled, relaxation rate, is given by

 Given that $t^{*}$ can be extremely short for viscous membrane vesicles with $R\sim 20-50$ nm, it is quite possible that the whole NSE time range is controlled by membrane viscosity.
-As mentioned above, further efforts are required to include other important effects associated with small vesicle sizes.
+Moreover, lipid density fluctuations may influence the dynamics probed by NSE \cite{Watson:2011}.
+Further efforts are required to include other important effects associated with small vesicle sizes.